CRutkowski/Kijiji-Scraper/README.md

  - `URL` the Kijiji URL to scrape for ads i.e. `https://www.kijiji.ca/b-calgary/kayak/k0l1700199?price=__1000` Any filters you use on Kijiji are part of the URL so they will apply to the script.

- - `-f` filename to store ads in i.e. `-f ads.txt` will stire the ad ids in 'ads.txt'.
+ - `-f` filename to store ads in i.e. `-f ads.txt` will store the ad ids in 'ads.txt'.
 The default filename is the URL.

  - `-e` words to exclude ads, can be one word or many seperated by spaces. `-e wanted used` will exclude any ads with the word wanted or used in the title.